AUC Medical School

 MD program curriculum consists of Medical Sciences and Clinical Sciences part.

-Medical Sciences Curriculum:The first five semesters at AUC focus mainly at medical sciences through AUC’s US-modeled medical school curriculum.
-The study consists of Anatomy, Histology and Molecular/Cell Biology, Molecular/Cell Biology, Physiology, Pathology, and Behavioral Sciences.
+Medical Sciences Curriculum:The first five semesters at AUC focus mainly on medical sciences through AUC’s US-modeled medical school curriculum.
+The study consists of Anatomy, Histology, and Molecular/Cell Biology, Molecular/Cell Biology, Physiology, Pathology, and Behavioral Sciences.